-18.B.2. - All classified employees, contract employees, interns and volunteers shall be subject to a criminal history check by the Human Resources Division and must be deemed "suitable" prior to starting in the position.
+17.B.2.a.
+All classified employees, contract employees, interns and volunteers shall be subject to a criminal history check by the Human Resources Division and must be deemed "suitable" prior to starting in the position per the Criminal History Check procedures promulgated by the State Court Administrator.
 A criminal history check shall not be requested nor performed until the district determines that an individual is a final candidate.
-All offers of employment are contingent upon issuance of a "suitable" determination on the criminal history check.
+All offers of employment must have issuance of a "suitable" determination on the criminal history check.
 All offers of employment must be made in writing following the "suitable" determination.

-All classified employees who receive a promotion, demotion, or transfer to another court, probation department or division shall be subject to a criminal history check before being offered the new position if a criminal history check has not been completed within the last five years.
-Any promotion, demotion, or transfer to another court, probation department or division within the Judicial Department is dependent upon the employee's entire criminal history being identified as suitable for the new position, as determined by the Administrative Authority.
+All classified employees who receive a change in position or job classification to another court, probation department or division shall be subject to a criminal history check before being offered the new position if a criminal history check has not been completed within the last 3 years.
+The Administrative Authority or designee will reach out to the Human Resources Division to verify the necessity for the new background check.
+Any change in position or job classification to another court, probation department or division within the Judicial Department is dependent upon the employee's entire criminal history being identified as suitable for the new position, as determined by the Administrative Authority.
 The Judicial Department reserves the right to conduct a criminal history check at any time for business reasons.
-18.B.2.a. - Criminal history check suitability determinations shall be made by an authorized member of the Human Resources Division.
-There shall be three determination categories: